kframework/ewasm-semantics/ewasm.md

 Instructions for calling into the EEI from Wasm are prefixed with *lowercase* `eei.`, e.g. `eei.getCaller`.
 EEI methods are prefixed with *uppercase* `EEI`, e.g. `EEI.getCaller`.

-Storing code in contracts
+Storing Code in Contracts
 -------------------------

-Make a wasm program storable in contract code.
+We want to make a Wasm program storable in contract code.
-The code will point to the module instance of the contract.
+We do this by extending the `Code` production with a Wasm module representation.
+We do this through an indirection, by letting the code in a contract be a pointer into the store of modules.

 ```k
     syntax Code ::= Int
  // -------------------
 ```

-Extending the Wasm instruction set with host calls
+Extending the Wasm Instruction Set With Host Calls
 --------------------------------------------------

 We encode host calls into the EEI by a set of special instructions.